KUAS-Korea/KUAS-2021-igem/Project/Design.md

 추가할 내용 : OmpA + mucin 결합 단백질 내용, 실제 실험 내용 (warsaw 팀 파츠 사용, 실험방법까지), surface display 확인 실험 내용

+# 5. Kill switch
+To prevent the cells we designed from proliferating elsewhere after they fall off the amphibian skin, we created a kill switch that allows cells to survive only in areas with high cell density.
+(대략적인 그림)
+LuxI produces acyl-homoserine lactone (AHL).
+AHL can pass through the cell membrane, so the concentration of AHL increases as the number of cells increases.
+AHL and LuxR protein combine to promote transcription of MazE and MazF.
+<br/>MazEF is a suicide system.
+MazF produces a stable toxin, and MazE produces an unstable antitoxin. mazF cuts a specific site of mRNA and causes apoptosis. mazE is an antitoxin against mazF, which prevents apoptosis.
+If the expression of both genes is continuous, cell death does not occur.
+However, since mazE is degraded faster than mazF, when gene expression stops, the remaining mazF cuts mRNA and apoptosis proceeds.
+<br/>Therefore, when cells are removed from the amphibian skin and placed in a new environment, the concentration of AHL is lowered, transcription is stopped, and the apoptosis process by MazEF is activated.